howl-editor/howl/site/source/doc/manual/configuration.md

 object on a particular mode instance, and similarily for buffer variables you use the config object for a particular buffer.

-The following code snipped illustrates the various ways of setting variables on different levels:
+The following code snippet illustrates the various ways of setting variables on different levels:

 ```lua
 howl.config.my_var = 'foo'